tamuleifan/CSE6242-team143-publicreview-temp/README.md

 ## POTENTIAL ERRORS
 - Not supporting all the locations users fill into the search bar (limiting to New York City)
 - A stable access to the Internet is needed.
 Otherwise,web scraping data from zillow may end up being interrupted therefore failing to render sufficient data for the app running in the front end.
+- Marginal errors on commute time may occasionally occur due to data rounding and collections via the Google API.

 If you catch errors with our implementation, please feel free to give pull requests on our Github page.
 If you want to build-upon our work, fork us (and star us if you appreciate our work!).